-Protection of Intellectual Property ("IP")
+Protection of IP

-The Group active seeks patent and designs protection for important innovations and designs.
-The Group actively monitors the status and usage of the Group's IP.
+The Group actively seeks patent and design protection for important innovations and designs, and monitors the status and usage of the Group's IP.
 As when potential IP infringement is identified, the case will be reported to the designated department.
-If the report of infringement is confirmed, the case would be passed to the management for further action.
+If the report of infringement is confirmed, the case would be passes to the management for further action.